georgeobote/crush-policies/how-crush-works.md

 ## 3. Crush Drop Windows

 - **Three drop slots:** Morning (10–11 AM), afternoon (3–4 PM), and evening (8–9 PM) in your school’s time zone.
 Each day we hash the time zone + date + window to pick one shared minute so the reveal feels like a “BeReal” moment for everyone nearby.
-- **Stay photo-ready:** Drops only run if you keep the `Crush Drop` toggle on, maintain at least three approved photos, and have verified SMS + `.edu` with gender + “looking for” set.
+- **Stay photo-ready:** Drops only run if you keep the `Crush Drop` toggle on, maintain at least three approved photos, and have verified SMS + `.edu` with gender + bucketed “looking for” set.
 Fall below that, and we pause things until you’re ready again.
 - **Response timers:** Match windows stay open until local midnight with ready/reminder/expire notifications.
 If neither side answers in time, we roll forward and log it so fairness and analytics stay intact.
 - **Transparent history:** Every window stores whether it was upcoming, pairing, match ready, no match, or skipped so you can track how the day went and we can keep drops fair.